yeasin50/manim.nvim/README.md

 ## ✨ Features

 - Multi-core rendering for faster project exports.
 All files at once.
-- Detects the class under your cursor.
+- Plays animations from the cursor.
-- Verifies that `import manim` is present in the file.
+- Detects the class under your cursor and ensures `import manim` is present.
 - Checks for a valid `manim` executable:
-  - Uses system `manim` if available.(didn't test)
+  - Uses system `manim` if available (didn’t test).
   - Falls back to a provided virtual environment (`venv`).
-- Sends play command to your terminal (works with [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim)).
 - Configurable play/export arguments.

-> You have to open terminal(toggleterm)for the first time
+> You have to open terminal (toggleterm) for the first time.

 ---